 Life of an EPFO Enforcement Office

 We have compiled this Q&A format here for your convenience.
-You can go forward and listen to his complete interview using the link shared at the end of this blogpost.
+You can go forward and listen to his complete interview using the link shared at the end of this blog post.

 Q. 1.
-Was UPSC, always in your mind, even during your graduation.
+Was UPSC, always in your mind, even during your graduation?

 Ans.
 Okay.
 So the honest answer is no. While I was in my last year, some of my friends are preparing for it, and that’s why I went for it.
 So frankly, my part was not very clear.
 And as you can see from my track record, I paid quite a heavy price for that.
 So anyone watching this, I would like to sincerely advise that work on your way the most.
-Remember why do you want to crack it and keep that fire ignited.
+Remember why you want to crack it and keep that fire ignited?
 If that is not clear, then you will end up making a lot of effort.

 Ans.
 Okay.
 So I had already given three UPSC CSE attempts by then.
 When this exam was notified in June 2016, I was in Gujarat preparing for UPSC Civil Services, at my University.
-It runs the program for IAS aspirants and I was a part of that program.
+It runs a program for IAS aspirants and I was a part of that program.
 So I had a community.
-I was a part of a community.
-And the good thing about being part of a community while preparing is that you do not miss out on the opportunities other than the main exam that you’re eyeing at.
-And it is very important, especially when you become a veteran at this field.
-So you have to explore other opportunities after a certain point of time.
-So in June 2016, some of my friends, they told me about the exam and we applied for it together.
+I was part of a community.
+And the good thing about being part of a community while preparing is that you do not miss out on opportunities other than the main exam that you’re eyeing at.
+And it is very important, especially when you become a veteran in this field.
+So you have to explore other opportunities after a certain point in time.
+So in June 2016, some of my friends told me about the exam and we applied for it together.
 In February, the exam was conducted by UPSC, and that’s how I came to know about it.
 Other than that, I have a friend who’s a former Assistant Commissioner.
 So I inquired about the post and the organization.
 So that way I had some information about some insider info about the organization and the profile.
 So that also helped me.